 Independent reading, research and discussion.
 Entry into this course will be arranged with the department head.

 This is a capstone course that will assist the student in completing their knowledge of the criminal justice system through a study of current practice related to operations, recruitment, testing, training, law, and other issues to prepare the student for entry into the criminal justice profession.
 Prerequisite: Senior Year.
 Restricted to Criminal Justice majors.

 C J 500.
 Statistical Methods for Criminal Justice.
 3 Hours.

 The study of basic and advanced descriptive and inferential statistics, with an emphasis on applications in the criminal justice system.
 An emphasis will be placed on the various multivariate statistical procedures.

 C J 501.
-Theories of Crime and Deviancy.
+Theories of Criminology and Deviancy.
 3 Hours.

 In-depth examination of major theoretical perspectives of crime and deviancy.
 Theories will be analyzed for their logical and empirical adequacy in light of what is known about the distribution of crime and deviant behavior.